tuckidart/2DTest/README.md

 # HOW TO PLAY
 1. LMB to grab leaf when it's grounded.
 2. Swype LMB to add wind effects when it's not grounded.
-3. The car also interacts with the leaf. (try getting close to it :))
+3. The car also interacts with the leaf. (try getting close to it 😁)
+4. Playing the Main scene is all you need.